sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 ---

+## Getting help

+If you run into an issue that isn't answered by this documentation or the [`exampleSite`](https://github.com/sergeyklay/gohugo-theme-ed/tree/master/exampleSite), then visit the [Hugo forum](https://discourse.gohugo.io/).
+The folks there are helpful and friendly. **Before** asking your question, be sure to read the [requesting help guidelines](https://discourse.gohugo.io/t/requesting-help/9132).
+Feel free to tag me in your question, my forum username is [@frjo](https://discourse.gohugo.io/u/frjo/summary).

+---

 That should do it.
 If you have suggestions on how to improve Ed, make sure to leave us a line on [our issues page](https://github.com/sergeyklay/gohugo-theme-ed/issues), or send us a pull request.

 Happy editing!